secretstartups/handbook/finance/expenses/index.html.md

 ## <i class="far fa-flag" id="biz-tech-icons"></i> Non-reimbursable Expenses:

-As we ask team members to [spend company money like its your own](/handbook/values/#spend-company-money-like-its-your-own), so we try not to micromanage spending.
-Our spending sub-value works as the foundation of our expense philosophy when team members exercise thoughtful judgement in purchasing.
-Most team members do this, but there have been bad actors.
+As we ask team members to [spend company money like its your own](/handbook/values/#spend-company-money-like-its-your-own), we try not to micromanage spending.
+Our spending sub-value is the foundation of our expense philosophy, and we've found that the vast majority of team members exercise thoughtful judgement in purchasing.
+That said, we've had some questionable purchases.
 Some examples of purchases that have felt incongruent with the spirit of our spending sub-value include:
 1. Costume for the party at the end of Contribute.
 1. Boarding expense for animals while traveling.
 1. A $1700 office chair from a celebrity furniture maker.